SuperOfficeDocs/superoffice-docs/user-guide/en/admin/licenses/editing-licence-information-web.md

 To do this:

-1. Go to the **Licences** screen, and select the **SUPEROFFICE** tab.
+1. Go to the **Licences** screen, and select the **SuperOffice** tab.
 If you have installed a third-party module or similar, several tabs will be displayed here.
 The functionality is the same.

 2. Click the **Activate new licence** link.
 The **Activate new licence** dialog shows the licences that have been changed.
 Licences shown in red or with negative numbers and a warning icon must be edited.
 The **Activate** button remains disabled until you have edited these licences.